-The following issues are also likely to arise in both the short and medium terms that will have a negative impact on the financial position of the Institute.
+The following issues are also likely to arise in both the short and medium terms that will have a potential negative impact on the financial position of the Institute.

 IADT has previously notified the HEA regarding the significant building regulatory compliance deficits of the Quadrangle Building (constructed during various phases from the 1800s to the 1980s) on Campus.
 This building does not comply with the Building Regulations and the Institute has notified the Department of Education, the Department of Further and Higher Education, Research, Innovation and Science and the HEA with regard to this in many submissions since 2003.
 This building will require significant additional funding on an emergency basis over a number of years to ensure Building Regulations compliance, together with an appropriate learning and working environment for staff and students.
+IADT is currently in discussions with the HEA Capital Unit regarding potential redevelopments of this building.

-While the Governing Body is aware of the plans to provide a single new building through the PPP Process, IADT now understands that this building will not be available to the Institute until September 2024 at the earliest.
+The Governing Body notes the commencement of the construction of the Digital Media Building through a PPP contract and IADT now understands that this building will be available to the Institute from January 2025.
 This building along with other buildings were planned to be delivered on Campus in 2012 and this delay of 12 years is having a number of significant impacts on the Institute.
-The absence of these buildings is inhibiting the growth projections of the Institute which are essential to meet the growing needs of students in the Institute's catchment area.
+The delay in the provision of these buildings is inhibiting the growth projections of the Institute which are essential to meet the growing needs of students in the Institute's catchment area.
 This potential growth in student numbers would assist the Institute in stabilising its financial position and would mitigate against the deficit outturns that periodically arise.
 The potential risk to the Institute, its staff and students arising from the continuing requirement to operate, work and study in deficient buildings is significant with regards to the Institute's capacity and legal requirement to provide places to work and study that meet the basic requirements of the legislation.